Coesfeld (Westf) station

 Coesfeld Station (Westphalia) is the main railway station of the town of Coesfeld and an important transport hub in western Münsterland in the German state of North Rhine-Westphalia.
-It is a junction station on the Dortmund–Enschede, Essen-Coesfeld and Empel-Rees–Münster lines.
+It is a junction station on the Dortmund–Gronau, Essen-Coesfeld and Empel-Rees–Münster lines.

 History

 The Dortmund-Gronau-Enschede Railway Company (Dortmund-Gronau-Enscheder Eisenbahn-Gesellschaft, DGE) began to build its line from Dortmund in 1874.
 On 1 August 1875, it opened Coesfeld Station (Westphalia) at the end of the section from Dülmen East.
 Nearly two months later, another section was opened to Gronau, so that Coesfeld station became a through station.

 The Wanne-Eickel–Hamburg railway of the Cologne-Minden Railway Company was of great national importance and the Rhenish Railway Company (Rheinische Eisenbahn-Gesellschaft, RhE) planned its Duisburg–Quakenbrück railway to compete with it.
 With the completion of this line on 1 July 1879, Coesfeld station became a “crossing” station (Kreuzungsbahnhof).
 The Rhenish line originally crossed the DGE line to the south of Coesfeld.